Johnberk13/Johnberk13/README.md

 # John Gursoy

-Founder of Sag-AI BuildTech and creator of the Sag-AI platform and the Asena Intelligence Engine.
+Founder of Sag-AI and creator of the Sag-AI platform and the Asena Intelligence Engine.

 Sag-AI is a human-centered artificial intelligence platform combining multilingual intelligence, emotional awareness, and hybrid offline-online AI systems.